Crow Agency, Montana

-Crow Agency (awaasúuchia) is a census-designated place (CDP) in Big Horn County, Montana, United States and is near the actual location for the Little Bighorn National Monument and re-enactment produced by the Real Bird family known as Battle of the Little Bighorn Reenactment.
-The population was 1,616 at the 2010 census.
+Crow Agency (Baaxawuaashé) is a census-designated place (CDP) in Big Horn County, Montana, United States and is near the actual location for the Little Bighorn National Monument and re-enactment produced by the Real Bird family known as Battle of the Little Bighorn Reenactment.
+As of the 2020 census, Crow Agency had a population of 1,657.
 It is the governmental headquarters of the Crow Nation Native Americans.
 It is also the location of the "agency offices" where the federal Superintendent of the Crow Indian Reservation and his staff (part of the Bureau of Indian Affairs, United States Department of the Interior) interacts with the Crow Tribe, pursuant to federal treaties and statutes.

 The ending scenes in the film Little Big Man (1970) were filmed in Crow Agency.

 Geography

 Interstate 90 passes through the community, with access from Exit 509.
 U.S. Route 212 also passes through the town.
 Custer Creek runs alongside town.

 According to the United States Census Bureau, the CDP has a total area of 7.3 sqmi, all land.